openssl/tools/HOWTO-make-a-release.md

 website will get updated and a script to flush the Akamai CDN cache will be run.
 You can look at things on www-origin.openssl.org; the CDN-hosted www.openssl.org should only be a few minutes delayed.

-## Updating the website

-**This is for security advisory updates only**

-Push the website changes you made earlier to the OpenSSL website repo.
-When you do this, the website will get updated and a script to flush the Akamai CDN cache will be run.
-You can look at things on www-origin.openssl.org;
-the CDN-hosted www.openssl.org should only be a few minutes delayed.

 # Post-publishing tasks